makilezx/Latent-class-analysis-visualisation-Life-history-theory-/README.md

-# Latent class analysis & visualisation [Life history theory]
+# Latent class analysis & visualisation [K-SF-42 questionnaire; Life history theory]

 K-SF-42 is a questionnaire developed as the psychometric operationalisation of Life history theory.